Hochschild entropy and Categorical entropy: Outlook

 \subsection{Relation to the Hochschild entropy}

 Let $(\check{X},\omega)$ be a symplectic K3 surface.
 For a symplectic mapping class $\phi\in\pi_0{\rm Symp}(\check{X},\omega)$, there are two notions of entropy i.e. the Floer-theoretic entropy and the categorical entropy, which are expected to be related via the homological mirror equivalence.
-As in Theorem \ref{HH-cat}, the categorical entropy is equal to or greater than the Hochschild entropy, so we then have to compare the Floer-theoretic entropy and the Hochschild entropy.
-We expect the agreement between them and propose a strategy to prove it. \begin{hypo} Let $(\check{X},\omega)$ be a symplectic K3 surface.
-For a symplectic mapping class $\phi\in\pi_0{\rm Symp}(\check{X},\omega)$, we have
+As in Theorem \ref{HH-cat}, the categorical entropy is equal to or greater than the Hochschild entropy, so we then have to compare the Floer-theoretic entropy and the Hochschild entropy. \begin{question} Let $(\check{X},\omega)$ be a symplectic K3 surface.
+For a symplectic mapping class $\phi\in\pi_0{\rm Symp}(\check{X},\omega)$, does the equation

-\end{hypo} We here consider a strategy to prove it.
+hold? \end{question} All elements of finite order clearly satisfy the above equation.
+We hope that Question \ref{Floer-HH} is affirmative in general, and here propose a strategy to prove it.
 Firstly, two entropy is defined as the asymptotics of dimensions of some $\Lambda$-linear spaces:

 so it suffices to show linear isomorphisms between them as follows.

 \begin{enumerate} \item[{\it Step~1}.]
 For a symplectomorphism $\psi\in{\rm Symp}(\check{X},\omega)$, its graph $\Gamma_\psi:=\{(x,\psi(x))\}$ is a Lagrangian submanifold of $(\check{X}\times \check{X}, \mathrm{pr}_1^*\omega-\mathrm{pr}_2^*\omega)$, where $\mathrm{pr}_i: \check{X}\times \check{X}\to \check{X}$ is the projection onto the $i$-th component.
 Let $\Delta:=\Gamma_{\mathrm{id}_{\check{X}}}$ be the diagonal.
 Then for a symplectic mapping class $\phi:=[\psi]\in\pi_0{\rm Symp}(\check{X},\omega)$, show